-Singapore is a hyper-connected city-state where arriving with data already set up changes your first day.
-With a Singapore eSIM, you leave Changi Airport navigating, without searching for a SIM card store or struggling with vending machines.
+Singapore is a hyper-connected city-state where arriving with data ready changes your first day.
+With a Singapore eSIM, you leave Changi Airport browsing, without looking for a SIM card shop or wrestling with vending machines.
 In this guide, we'll tell you about the actual coverage, local operators, how many GB you need for a layover or a few days, and how to get it ready in 1 minute before flying.

 Why an eSIM in Singapore

 An eSIM gives you internet as soon as you land in Singapore, without queues to buy a card or relying on hotel Wi-Fi.
-It's installed before leaving home, activates automatically upon arrival, and lets you use maps, Grab, translators, and messaging from minute one in the city.
+It's installed before you leave home, activates automatically upon arrival, and lets you use maps, Grab, translators, and messaging from the first minute in the city.

-Singapore is small but intense: you'll move a lot by subway, look for places to eat in every neighborhood, and want to show off Marina Bay photos live.
-All of that demands reliable data.
-The eSIM avoids the classic first-day connection hurdle, when you don't yet have a local card and are lost between the airport and the hotel.
-Plus, you keep your home number for bank SMS or calls, because the eSIM works as a separate data line.
-If this is your first trip with this system, it will help to understand the differences between eSIM and local SIM before deciding.
+Singapore is small but intense: you'll move around a lot by subway, look for places to eat in every neighborhood, and want to show off photos of Marina Bay live.
+All of that requires reliable data.
+The eSIM prevents the classic first-day connection hiccup, when you don't have a local card yet and are lost between the airport and the hotel.
+Plus, you keep your home country number for bank SMS or calls, because the eSIM works as a separate data line.
+If this is your first trip using this system, it will help to understand the differences between a physical international chip and an eSIM before deciding.

 Coverage and local operators

 Coverage in Singapore is among the best in the world.
-As a dense and rich city-state, it has 4G and 5G practically in every corner, including the subway (MRT), underground shopping malls, and even tunnels.
+As a dense and wealthy city-state, it has 4G and 5G practically everywhere, including the subway (MRT), underground shopping malls, and even tunnels.
 The eSIM connects to national operators without you having to configure anything.

 The three major operators are Singtel, StarHub, and M1, and the eSIM relies on their networks to give you the best available signal at every point.
-As the country measures about 730 km², there are no significant dead zones: you'll navigate just as well in Chinatown, Sentosa, Gardens by the Bay, or the airport.
+Since the country is about 730 km², there are no significant dead zones: you'll browse just as well in Chinatown, Sentosa, Gardens by the Bay, or the airport.
 5G speed in Singapore is among the highest in Asia, so uploading videos or making video calls is not a problem.
-Compared to other destinations in the region, you won't have to worry about coverage drops outside the capital here, because the city is the entire country.
+Compared to other destinations in the region, here you won't have to worry about coverage drops outside the capital, because the city is the entire country.

-Useful fact: Singapore's MRT (subway) has mobile coverage in almost all stations and routes, so you can follow your route on the map even underground, which is not common in many Asian cities.
+Useful fact: Singapore's subway (MRT) has mobile coverage in almost all stations and routes, so you can follow your route on the map even underground, something that doesn't happen in many Asian cities.

 Data from Changi Airport

-Changi Airport is the gateway and one of the best-rated in the world.
-With the eSIM already installed, it activates as soon as you land and detects the network, so you can order a Grab or look up how to get to the city without connecting to the airport Wi-Fi or looking for a SIM card store.
+Changi Airport is the gateway and one of the best-rated airports in the world.
+With the eSIM already installed, it activates as soon as you land and detects the network, so you can order a Grab or find out how to get to the city without connecting to the airport Wi-Fi or looking for a card shop.

 How many GB for a layover or a few days

-Consumption depends heavily on your habits.
+Consumption depends a lot on your habits.
 Many travelers pass through Singapore on a layover to Australia or Southeast Asia and only need a small plan for the airport and one night.
-Others stay several days and use maps, translators, and social media non-stop.
-This table guides you according to the type of trip:
+Others stay for several days and use maps, translators, and social media non-stop.
+This table guides you based on the type of trip:

 |---|---|---|---|